Configuring Plan-to-Plan OIDC Integration

 - Click into the Service tab.

-- Click to select the service you wish to modify.
+- Click the service you want to modify.

 - Click Manage.